 Step 3.
 File a complaint with the Canadian Transportation Agency

-If the airline does not respond to your complaint or if you are not satisfied with the airline’s response, file a complaint with the Canadian Transportation Agency.
+If the airline fails to respond to your complaint, or if you aren’t satisfied with the response, file a complaint with the Canadian Transportation Agency.
 If your complaint is related to a disability or health issue, you can file an accessibility complaint.

-The Canadian Transportation Agency can help resolve disputes with airlines relating to travel within, to and from Canada.
-Some common issues they can help with include flight delays, cancellations, missed connections, schedule changes, getting bumped, and lost or damaged baggage.
-The Agency does not deal with complaints about the quality or level of customer service provided by an airline.
+The agency can help resolve disputes with airlines relating to travel within, to, and from Canada.
+Some common issues this independent regulator can help with include flight delays, cancellations, missed connections, schedule changes, getting bumped, and lost or damaged baggage.
+The agency doesn’t deal with complaints about the quality or level of customer service provided by an airline.

-On receiving your complaint, the Canadian Transportation Agency will first try facilitating your complaint.
+On receiving your complaint, the agency will first try facilitating your complaint.
 This involves a case officer assessing the issue and leading an informal exchange between you and the airline, usually by phone or email.

-If facilitation doesn't resolve the issue, you can try mediation, where an Agency mediator will help you and the airline negotiate to reach a confidential settlement.
+If facilitation doesn't resolve the issue, you can try mediation.
+An agency mediator will help you and the airline negotiate to reach a confidential settlement.

-If mediation doesn’t result in a resolution, the Agency also offers a court-like process called adjudication, where a panel will make a decision based on the evidence provided.
+If mediation doesn’t resolve things, the agency also offers a court-like process called adjudication.
+A panel of one or more agency members will make a decision based on the evidence provided.